bojifengyu/HFServletsJSP/ch03m/README.md

 and at long last utilizes a JSP.
 </p>

-<p>This exercise is from the Chapter 3, pages 67-91.
+<p>This exercise is from Chapter 3, pages 67-91.
 The whole chapter is about building this simple app</br>
 This is a full blown webapp (a very simple one) with a servlet, a model class, an html form, and a JSP for the response.
 The whole Chapter 3 is about guiding the reader in building this webapp from the ground up.
 The code here is the final product of the chapter (called version three in the book).